 |Used for||Helping people to stop smoking|

 Nicotine is a drug that is inhaled from the tobacco in cigarettes.
-It gets into the bloodstream and stimulates the brain.
+It gets into the bloodstream, and stimulates the brain.
 Most regular smokers are addicted to nicotine.
 Even though you want to quit smoking, it can be difficult to succeed, because nicotine addiction is strong and hard to break.
-This is where varenicline can help.
+This is where bupropion can help.

-Varenicline does not make you stop smoking.
+Bupropion does not 'make' you stop smoking.
 You still need determination to succeed and to break the smoking habit.
-A combination of varenicline with counselling from a nurse, doctor, pharmacist, or other health professional is likely to increase your chance of successfully stopping smoking.
-Therefore, most doctors will only prescribe varenicline to people who really want to stop smoking as part of a stopping smoking programme.
+A combination of bupropion with counselling from a nurse, doctor, pharmacist, or other health professional increases your chance of successfully stopping smoking.
+Therefore, most doctors will only prescribe bupropion to people who really want to stop smoking as part of a 'stopping smoking' programme.

-Before taking varenicline make sure your doctor or pharmacist knows:
+Before taking bupropion make sure your doctor or pharmacist knows:

 - If you are under 18 years of age.

-- If you have ever had a mental health problem such as depression.
+- If you have ever had an eating disorder, such as anorexia nervosa or bulimia.

-- If you have ever had heart or blood vessel problems.
+- If you have an alcohol or drug problem.